-As follows from Section~\ref{ssec:offset_imperfect}, the strongest bootstrap current off-set due to aligned maxima appears for the above parameters, $\varepsilon_M \sim \varepsilon_t$, $\iota = 1$ and $N_\text{tor}=5$ if the mis-match of maxima is smaller than $\Delta B/B \sim 2.5 \%$ for the middle of the collisionality range (smaller then $8 \%$ for the highest collisionality).
+As follows from Section~\ref{ssec:offset_imperfect}, the strongest bootstrap current off-set due to nearly aligned maxima appears for the above parameters, $\varepsilon_M \sim \varepsilon_t$, $\iota = 1$ and $N_\text{tor}=5$ if the mis-match of maxima is around $\Delta B/B \sim 2.5 \%$ for the middle of the collisionality range (around $8 \%$ for the highest collisionality).
 According to Eq.~\eq{lambda_off_small}, bringing this off-set back to the level of bootstrap current in the equivalent tokamak would require to align the maxima better than $\Delta B/B \sim 0.3 \%$ for the lowest collisionality and to fulfill ripple equivalence condition to within $\Delta A_o \lesssim 50 \%$.
 The latter condition does not appear to be too restrictive and can probably be achieved already when tying to the flux surface $J_\parallel$ contours for barely passing particles.

 Unfortunately, the off-set in the distribution function cannot be further minimized by better fulfilling the above conditions because there remains a residual off-set containing the term $\propto \log\nuast$ not accounted for in this paper.
-Nevertheless, the resulting bootstrap current off-set can still be minimized by reducing the integral bounce-averaged drift represented by factors $I_\cV$, Eq.~\eq{w_off_booz}, which are well defined in case of aligned maxima by magnetic field geometry alone.
+Nevertheless, the resulting bootstrap current off-set can still be minimized by reducing the integral bounce-averaged drift represented by factors $I_\cV$, Eq.~\eq{w_off_booz}, which are well-defined in case of aligned maxima by magnetic field geometry alone.
 Certain minimization of these factors can be achieved at mild collisionalities where off-set wells are relatively short already as a by-product of minimization of $1/\nu$ transport coefficients~\eq{dmono_epseff} via $\varepsilon_\text{eff}$.
 This appears to be the case in \mbox{W-7X} ``standard'' configuration where the off-set in $D_{31}^\ast$ shown in Fig.~3 of~\citep{kernbichler16-104001} is of the order of Shaing-Callen value (10 \% of the equivalent tokamak value) for collisionalities $\nu^\ast > 10^{-5}$, and where $\varepsilon_\text{eff}$ is reduced by about an order of magnitude compared to a standard stellarator (see Fig.~10 in~\citep{beidler2011-076001}).
 Strong $D_{31}^\ast$ off-set of the order one shows up there only at very low collisionalities where it is due to the (non-optimized) bounce-averaged drift of long bananas (off-set wells are long).